-New Job Policy option in the Diskeeper Administrator Task Overview under Getting Started in the Quick Launch task pane.
-Alternatively, click Manage Diskeeper in the Quick Launch task pane and select Configure Defragmentation Policies.
+Create Defragmentation Policies option in the Diskeeper Administrator Task Overview under Getting Started in the Quick Launch task pane.
 This opens a listing of the existing defragmentation policies.
-Click Actions at the bottom of the screen, then select New Job Policy.
+Click Actions at the bottom of the page, then select New Job Policy.
 This launches the New Job Policy Wizard.